18 BEST Hikes Near Calgary (Easy & Hard!)

 Don’t want to drive into the mountains every day?
 Consider staying in Kananaskis!
 One of the best places to stay in all of Kananaskis Mountain Lodge, which also operates the amazing Kananaskis Nordic Spa.

 If you’re looking to stay in Kananaskis specifically, we can’t recommend Mount Engadine Lodge.
-It’s near to the trailheads of Tent Ridge and Smutwood Peak!
+It’s near the trailheads of Tent Ridge and Smutwood Peak!

 Plan Your Trip to the Canadian Rockies

-• Get Around: We suggest renting a car to get around.
+- Get Around: We suggest renting a car to get around.
 You can search for rental cars on Rentalcars.com.
-Or embark on an epic campervan trip.
-We like to compare prices on Motorhome Republic and Outdoorsy.
+For a campervan trip, you can check prices and compare on Outdoorsy.

-The Banff Blog Facebook Group is your headquarters for Canadian Rockies travel advice and information, including hike and off-season travel information.
+The Banff Blog Private Facebook Group is your headquarters for Canadian Rockies travel advice and information, including hike and off-season travel information.
 You can also meet new adventure buddies.